Request new password

 MI Trainer Presentation

 Rutgers, The State University of New Jersey

 I'm an Associate Professor of Psychiatry and Associate Director, Division of Addiction Psychiatry at Rutgers Robert Wood Johnson Medical School.
 My research focuses on tobacco use and dependence, including tobacco dependence treatment development, tobacco use in smokers with psychiatric comorbidity, the relationship between smoking and task persistence/distress tolerance, and motivational interviewing as an approach to encourage smokers to make a quit attempt.
 As a member of the Motivational Interviewing Network of Trainers, I also train clinicians in the use of motivational interviewing.

 I am active in the Society for Research on Nicotine and Tobacco (SRNT) where I serve on the Treatment Network’s Communications Committee and its Advisory Committee in addition to the SRNT Electronic Communications Committee.
-I am an Associate Editor for the journal Nicotine & Tobacco Research.
+I am a Deputy Editor for the journal

 As a clinical psychologist, I also see patients as part of our faculty practice, Rutgers Robert Wood Johnson Medical Group.
 My practice focuses on substance use, depression, anxiety, stress management, and behaviors influencing other medical conditions (e.g., exercise, diet, medication adherence).
 Depending on the issue, my main treatment modalities include cognitive behavior therapy (CBT) and motivational interviewing (MI).